 General Manager, Smyth + The Loyalist

 His resume includes some of Chicago’s top restaurants, including Alinea, Trio, NoMI and Smyth + The Loyalist, where he has been the general manager since October of 2017.
-But Christopher Gerber’s entry into the hospitality industry came while working at a music store when a regular customer took him on as a dishwasher some 20 years ago—and he hasn’t looked back since.
+But Christopher Gerber’s entry into the hospitality industry came while working at a music store when a regular customer took him on as a dishwasher 25 years ago—and he hasn’t looked back since.

 In 2003, Gerber became manager of Trio, a restaurant that first sparked his interest in fine dining.
 “It wasn’t the fine dining aspect that I loved,” he says.
 “Rather, it was the presentation of the food and how it caused me to feel.”

 It was through his relationship with former Trio chef Grant Achatz that led Gerber to become maître d/manager at Alinea in 2005.
 There, Gerber authored and designed Alinea’s James Beard and Michelin Star awarded service standards.

 In 2006, Gerber became a server at NoMI.
 The five years he spent there, with chefs such as Andrew Zimmerman and sommeliers Fernando Beteta & Jesse Becker, allowed him to hone his skills of working with different culinary and hospitality visions.
 While there, Gerber also worked as a server at The Publican to improve his beer knowledge and be a part of the future OneOff Hospitality Group.
 There he attained the Cicerone Certification of "Beer Server".